tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 You see, Old Man Walters was suffering from Dementia so, nobody took him seriously.

-Anyway, rumors began to fly about each of the victims' misdeeds.
+Anyway, rumors began to fly about each of the victims' past misdeeds.

 It wasn't long before each of their crimes came to light including Joe Miller's vehicular manslaughter charge and Harry Burn's embezzlement charge.

 Things started to get even weirder when the Robertsons across the street reported hearing somebody inside their basement.

-Upon investigation, there was no sign of a break-in.
+Upon investigation though, they found no signs of a break-in.

 Anyway, it didn't take long before authorities made a connection between the murders.

-This was a relatively quiet town and crime was virtually nonexistent, so for all of these things happening at once was no coincidence.
+This was a relatively quiet town and crime was virtually nonexistent, so all of these things happening at once was no coincidence.

 To make matters worse, mayor Burns (he's Harry Burns older brother) decided to cancel the annual Christmas Parade and implement an 8 O'Clock curfew.

-So you can imagine just how disappointed everybody was...
+So you could imagine just how disappointed everybody was...

 With nothing to do, my parents made me go to bed early with the promise of presents in the morning.